hypervel/hypervel.org/docs/docs/database-testing.md

 }
 ```

-The `LaravelHyperf\Foundation\Testing\RefreshDatabase` trait does not migrate your database if your schema is up to date.
+The `Hypervel\Foundation\Testing\RefreshDatabase` trait does not migrate your database if your schema is up to date.
 Instead, it will only execute the test within a database transaction.
 Therefore, any records added to the database by test cases that do not use this trait may still exist in the database.

-If you would like to totally reset the database, you may use the `LaravelHyperf\Foundation\Testing\DatabaseMigrations` or `LaravelHyperf\Foundation\Testing\DatabaseTruncation` traits instead.
+If you would like to totally reset the database, you may use the `Hypervel\Foundation\Testing\DatabaseMigrations` or `Hypervel\Foundation\Testing\DatabaseTruncation` traits instead.
 However, both of these options are significantly slower than the `RefreshDatabase` trait.

 ## Model Factories

 When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel Hyperf allows you to define a set of default attributes for each of your [Eloquent models](/docs/eloquent) using [model factories](/docs/eloquent-factories).
+Instead of manually specifying the value of each column when you create this test data, Hypervel allows you to define a set of default attributes for each of your [Eloquent models](/docs/eloquent) using [model factories](/docs/eloquent-factories).

 To learn more about creating and utilizing model factories to create models, please consult the complete [model factory documentation](/docs/eloquent-factories).
 Once you have defined a model factory, you may utilize the factory within your test to create models: